-The itemized deductions reduce the donor's cost to about 60 percent of the donation, and the credit further reduces it to about 55 percent of the donation.
+The itemized deductions reduce the donor's cost to about 60 percent of the donation, and the credit further reduces it to about 45 percent of the donation.
+The additional subsidy is less than the credit because claiming the credit reduces the itemized deductions that can be claimed for state taxes.